MikeBishop/http-layering/draft-bishop-httpbis-decomposing-http.md

 concepts must be laid out in a reasonable structure within the stream or message.
 Each HTTP request or response contains metadata about the message (headers) and an optional body.
+There must also be a way to identify the end of the HTTP message.

 These are separate constructs in HTTP, and mechanisms to carry them and keep them appropriately associated must be provided.
 Note that